franzinc/agraph-tutorials/README.md

 * [rbac-permissions](rbac-permissions.ipynb).
 A demo of how to create and manage user and role permissions using the python client.

 * [attribute-based-permissions](attribute-based-permissions.ipynb).
 A demo of the advanced security capabilities of triple attributes.

+* [rdf-star-demo](rdf-star-demo.ipynb).
+A demo showcasing RDF-star and SPARQL-star using AllegroGraph Python.